viewzavr/vr-cinema/local_data_server/README.md

 Seems simples way is to load ws://...data.csv in current circumstances, hovewer to handle other files probably it is better to see on notifiers.
 Probably, should thing of it.
+* Notify server when browser window closes so server may stop?
+Probably it may be tied with previous feature - so server stops when all clients closes connections (probably with some elegant manner so we do not close server if connection just closed by say hibernation).

 # Requirements and features